There are basically two different types of cooking ovens, the conventional type oven, and the convection oven.

-As hard as it might be to believe, there are times when you don’t want that much hot airflow around foods such as any type of delicate batters such as Quickbread, cakes, delicate pastries, and soufflés to name a few.
+As hard as it might be to believe, there are times when you don’t want that much hot airflow around foods such as any type of delicate batters such as Quickbread, cakes, delicate pastries, and soufflés, to name a few.

-There are numerous foods, however, that will give great results in the convection oven such as roasted meats and vegetables, casseroles, pies, cookies, etc. The hot air evenly flowing around the food will result in evenly cooked dishes crispy browned on the outside.
+There are numerous foods, however, that will give great results in the convection oven, such as roasted meats and vegetables, casseroles, pies, cookies, etc. The hot air evenly flowing around the food will result in evenly cooked dishes crispy browned on the outside.

-Just like any other technology, innovations in cooking remain an ongoing process continually evolving towards solutions for problematic issues of existing problems such as providing more moist and flavourful results with more even browning and shorter cooking time.
+Just like any other technology, innovations in cooking remain an ongoing process continually evolving towards solutions for problematic issues of existing problems, such as providing more moist and flavourful results with more even browning and shorter cooking time.

-But like with everything else that is new and innovative, it creates a marginal increase on the price tag—up into the $5000 range.
+But like with everything else that is new and innovative, it creates a marginal increase in the price tag—up into the $5000 range.
 It is a convection oven combined with a steam oven and especially excels also with more delicate baking and tops it all with slower cooking time.